 There are a few handy features to look for in a savings account:

-- Auto-Deposits are the best way to create monthly "expenses" by automatically transferring funds from checking to savings each month without having to remember to move it.
+Auto-Deposits are the best way to grow savings is to create monthly "expenses" by automatically transferring funds from checking to savings each month without having to remember to move it.

 #3.
 Diversify Your Investments

 Most people keep the majority of their net worth in their house and their company's 401(k) program.
 While these aren't necessarily bad investments, their value and growth over time are dependent on specific markets.
 A slowdown in the housing market or your employer's company could result in a significant reduction in your retirement savings.